milgra/qubatron/README.md

  - check intersection with octree
  - in case of intersection with leaf use it's color
  - in case of intersection with leaf check if intersection point 'sees' the light source
- - calculate final color for screen point
+ - calculate final color for screen point using octet normal

 Octet intersection check :
 - check line intersection with all sides of octet using x = x0 + dirX * t -> t = ( x - x0 ) / dirX